kbateson/battlecats/README.md

 # battlecats

+CS 410 Rust Project by Hayley Howard and Kristen Bateson<br/>

 ## To run this code
 Type "cargo build" to build the project, and then "cargo run" to start the game.